Dorothy Hale: Affairs

 Hale was rumored to be romantically linked with Constantin Alajalov, a well-known New York cover artist.

-Early in 1933, she and Isamu Noguchi took a Caribbean cruise where he was introduced to many of her wealthy and influential friends from New York, several of whom commissioned portraits, including Luce for a sculpture bust.
+Early in 1933, she and artist Isamu Noguchi took a Caribbean cruise where he was introduced to many of her wealthy and influential friends from New York, several of whom (including Luce) commissioned portraits for a sculpture bust.
 Noguchi traveled to London and Paris with Hale, hoping to find more patrons.
 Noguchi had begun a portrait sculpture of Hale, but it was never finished, and its fate is unknown.

 In 1934, Hale and Luce accompanied Noguchi on a road trip through Connecticut in a car Noguchi had designed with Buckminster Fuller, the Dymaxion car.
 The trio stopped to see Thornton Wilder in Hamden, Connecticut, before going on to Hartford to join Fuller for the out-of-town opening of Gertrude Stein and Virgil Thomson's Four Saints in Three Acts.

 By 1937, Hale was involved in a serious romance with Harry Hopkins, WPA administrator and Franklin D. Roosevelt's top adviser.
-Anticipating a "White House wedding", Hale moved into Hampshire House, a 27-story apartment building at 150 Central Park South, and began putting together a trousseau, but Hopkins abruptly broke off the affair.
+Anticipating a "White House wedding", Hale moved into Hampshire House, a 36 story apartment building at 150 Central Park South, and began putting together a trousseau, but Hopkins abruptly broke off the affair.
 Luce said in later years that the White House was not happy about the Hopkins/Hale engagement rumors, and that may have been the cause of the break.
 The gossip columnists who had been reporting the engagement rumors played up the cruel jilting, causing Hale great embarrassment.

 In 1938, Bernard Baruch advised Hale that at 33 she was too old for a professional career and she should look for a wealthy husband.
 Baruch even gave her $1,000 with the instructions, "to buy a dress glamorous enough to capture a husband."

 Hale became despondent over her stalled career, constant debt, and unhappy love life.